CSR

 Princess Máxima Center

-In 2019, a fundraiser was held where €5,- was donated to the PMC for 500 pairs of socks.
-This was eventually achieved in a few months after which we were able to donate a check of €2500,- for further research into Childhood Cancer.
+In 2019, a fundraiser was held, donating €5 for 500 pairs of socks to the PMC.
+This was ultimately achieved within a few months, after which we were able to donate a check for €2,500 for further research into childhood cancer.

 Collection of socks for the homeless